 At Woodside School, we promote British Values and uphold our School Values of determination, respect, friendship, tolerance, self-belief and courage.
 We live and work in a beautiful part of England with a rich history and this is reflected in our curriculum.
 We have close links with our secondary schools and appreciate the activities they offer to our children, such as inter-school sport tournaments and transition activities.
 Regarding teaching a foreign language, we have chosen to teach French, as most of our secondary schools offer this language in year seven.

-This is a list of the main enrichment activities in 2018-19:
+This is a list of the main enrichment activities in 2018-19 (pre-covid enrichment):

-Our PSHE Curriculum (Personal, Social and Health Education) and Safeguarding Curriculum overviews can be seen below:
+Our PSHE Curriculum (Personal, Social and Health Education) and Safeguarding Curriculum overview can be seen below:

 Here is some information about Gloucestershire’s Agreed Syllabus for Religious Education: